What is Omaha poker?

 How to play Omaha poker

-A game of Omaha starts with the dealer administering four hole cards to each player.
-After that, a preflop betting round begins, with all players getting the chance to call, raise, or fold.
+A game of Omaha starts with the dealer button administering a starting hand of four hole cards to each player.
+These cards are dealt face down.
+After that, the first round of betting (pre-flop) begins with the first player to the left of the dealer, with all players getting the chance to call, raise, or fold.

-After the preflop betting round is complete, the dealer puts the first three of five community cards on the board, known as the flop.
-After the flop is dealt, all players still in the hand engage in another betting round.
+After the pre-flop betting round is complete, the dealer puts the first three of five community cards on the board, known as the flop.
+These cards face up.
+After the flop is dealt, all players still in the hand engage in a second round of betting.

 The flop betting round is followed by the dealer putting a fourth community card on the board.
-This card is known as the turn, or fourth street, and another betting round commences after that.
+This card is known as the turn, or fourth street, and another betting round commences after that, with each player either pursuing a better hand or a bluff.

-The fifth and final community card hits the board next.
+The fifth and final community card (river card) hits the board next.
 This card, known as the river (or fifth street) completes dealer action, and then the final betting round takes place.
+The winner of the showdown is the player with the best five-card hand.

 Omaha games often use a pot-limit betting structure, with the maximum allowed raise limited to the size of the pot.
-Omaha Hi-Lo (aka Omaha 8 or Omaha Eight or Better) splits each pot between the best hand and the worst hand (according to the poker hand rankings) if the low hand is eight-high or lower.
+Omaha Hi-Lo (aka Omaha 8, High-Low, or Omaha Eight or Better) splits each pot between the high hand and the lowest hand (according to the poker hand rankings) if the low hand is eight-high or lower.

 Unlike Texas Hold’em, Omaha is rarely played using a no-limit betting structure.